 There is an intake onto this programme every two years (i.e. 2015, 2017, etc.).

-Expert Faculty The programme is delivered by leading experts in the field of Organisational Behaviour and Occupational Psychology.
-They reflect leading thinking and latest practices through their teaching, drawing on continuing research and insights gained from their work with leading organisations in Ireland and overseas.
-Among the faculty of the programme are:
+Learn from leading experts in the field of Work & Organisational Psychology and Organisational Behaviour, who reflect leading thinking and latest practices through their teaching, drawing on their continuing research and insights gained from their work with leading organisations in Ireland and overseas

 Graduates of this programme are equipped for employment in a wide range of Irish and international organisations, in both the public and private sectors.
 Graduates typically take positions managing change, diagnosing organisational problems, and planning and managing interventions.
 The variety of positions undertaken reflects the diverse strengths of the programme.